Course Title: Professionalism and Evidence-based Health Care

 2. Outline the National registration and accreditation scheme, the role of the Australian Health Practitioner Regulation Agency and its relevance to individual health professions.

-6. Demonstrate communication skills for inter-professional practice.
+4. Demonstrate and understanding of communication skills for inter-professional practice.

 Overview of Learning Activities